charlottlundstrom/electrotest/README.md

 * Make file does not handle the libraries properly.
 Use make clean; make; ./electrotest to run program after changes have been made to any files.
 * Move library header .h files to sub-directory.
 Use -I flag in compiler,
-* .so (shared object) files are not found when in the application directory.
-Even if the LD_LIBRARY_PATH variable is set in the shell the library will not be found by the executable.
-The solution seems to be to cp to /usr/lib/ with root priviledges (may be an Ubuntu specific problem).
+* .so (shared object) files are not found when in the project directory.
+Even if the LD_LIBRARY_PATH variable is set in the shell the library will not be found by the OS linker.
+The solution seems to be to cp to /usr/lib/ with root priviledges (may be an Ubuntu specific problem). "make install" will solve the problem in the production environment, but for the development version of electrotest it's better to have all files under the project directory. (see Installing & Running for more info).